 Our unique Quality Scholars Program challenges participants to:

-- Design, develop, test, sustain, scale and disseminate effective interventions in healthcare delivery
+- Design, develop, test, sustain, scale, and evaluate effective interventions in healthcare delivery

-- Undertake research that creates new knowledge and translates evidence of improved approaches to care in clinical, public health and policy settings
+- Undertake research that creates new knowledge and translates evidence of improved approaches in healthcare settings

 We seek postdoctoral scholars to participate in the Quality Scholars Program.
 Eligible candidates include:

 - Postdoctoral scholars in pediatric healthcare specializing in medicine, surgery, public health, the social sciences, nursing, pharmacy and other allied health areas